maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

     Or...

-3. Group related partials in folders.
+3. Group related partials into folders.
 Take for example our [resets][] files.
 I provide several different flavors of resets, some of which are subdivided into separate files, but all of them fall under the folder "resets".

 ### Use a Labeling System

-A labeling system will help you better organize/manage related styles.
-Doing so will also help developers, including yourself, locate styles and see the general organization of stylesheets, especially when browsing CSS output.
+A labeling system will help you better organize and manage stylesheets.
+Doing so will also help developers, including yourself, locate styles, see the general organization of your stylesheets, especially when browsing CSS output, and understand what blocks of CSS are for.

 > Be consistent, keep code well organized, readable and DRY.